Raul Neto: Utah Jazz (2015–2019)

 On July 9, 2015, Neto signed with the Utah Jazz.
 He made his debut for the Jazz in the team's season opener against the Detroit Pistons on October 28, 2015, recording 8 points and 3 assists as a starter in a 92–87 loss.
 On January 27, 2016, Neto was selected to the 2016 Rising Stars Challenge as a member of the World Team.
 On February 19, 2016, he scored a season-high 15 points in a 111–93 win over the Boston Celtics.
 On January 9, 2017, he spent a day with the Salt Lake City Stars, Utah's D-League affiliate.
 He was reassigned to Salt Lake City on January 11, 2017, and then recalled the next day.
 He played 9 of 11 matches of the Jazz during the playoffs.
 On July 6, 2018, Neto re-signed with the Jazz.
 On July 2, 2019, Neto was waived by the Jazz due to the Mike Conley trade with Grizzlies.

 Philadelphia 76ers (2019–2020)

 On July 4, 2019, Neto agreed to sign with the Philadelphia 76ers.

 Washington Wizards (2020–2022)

 On November 22, 2020, Neto signed with the Washington Wizards.
 As a member of the 2020-2021 Wizards, Neto appeared in 5 playoff games and started in 3.

-Cleveland Cavaliers (2022–present)
+Cleveland Cavaliers (2022–2023)

-On July 8, 2022, Neto signed with the Cleveland Cavaliers on a one year, $2,463,490 contract.
+On July 8, 2022, Neto signed with the Cleveland Cavaliers on a one-year, $2,463,490 contract.

+On August 5, 2023, Neto signed a one-year deal with Fenerbahçe Beko.
+However, he never played for the team, because on August 26 he suffered a knee injury playing for the Brazilian national basketball team in the 2023 FIBA Basketball World Cup, which kept him out of action for almost a year.
+On July 8, 2024, during an interview, Neto revealed that Fenerbahçe terminated his contract after the injury and never officially communicated their decision.

+Esporte Clube Pinheiros São Paulo (2024)

+On October 15, 2024, Neto returned to Brazil as he signed a contract with Pinheiros Basquete.

+FC Barcelona (2024–2025)

+Neto was announced as a new FC Barcelona player on November 24, 2024, signing a contract for the remainder of the season.
+The Barcelona board chose Neto after the season-ending injury suffered by point guard Nicolás Laprovíttola had left a vacant spot in the roster.
+On December 1, 2024, the club announced Neto would be out for four weeks due to an adductor injury.
+Neto's contract with Barcelona would be terminated in January 2025 after a mutual agreement between the club and the player.
+The agreement took place after Neto suffered another injury to his left hamstring, making his stay at Barcelona barely over a month long and only making 2 appearances for the Catalans.

+San Pablo Burgos (2025–present)

+On July 3, 2025, Neto was announced as a new player by San Pablo Burgos of the Liga ACB.